Skip to content

 clientToServer: {

-// RPC: client sends a request, server responds
+// Request-response: client sends a request, server returns a typed reply.

 sendMessage: {